CAMPUS-X-ORG/CAMPUS-X-BACKEND/README.md

 This project was created using `bun init` in bun v1.0.2.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

 CAMPUS X Backend Application
-This project is a Twitter backend application built using Node.js, Prisma, SQLite, JWT authentication, passwordless authentication, various middlewares, user management functionalities, and Docker containerization.
+This project is a CAMPSU-X backend application built using Node.js, Prisma, SQLite, JWT authentication, passwordless authentication, various middlewares, user management functionalities, and Docker containerization.

 Features
 Node.js: Backend server using Node.js for handling HTTP requests.